 What are Adrenal Tumors?Tumors are simply abnormal "growths" from an organ, and thus an adrenal tumor is an abnormal growth from an adrenal gland.

 Adrenal tumors are common.
 A tumor simply means a mass.
 This picture shows a classic adrenal tumor growing within the cortex (outer layer) of the triangular-shaped (similar in size and shape as a fortune cookie) adrenal gland that we removed during a 26-minute Mini Back Scope Scope Adrenalectomy (MBSA).
-Tumors can be either benign or malignant.
+Adrenal tumors can be either benign or malignant.
 In fact, the vast majority of adrenal tumors are benign (not cancer).
 The older we get, the more likely we are to develop an adrenal tumor.
 In a 20-year-old only about 0.2% of all individuals have an adrenal tumor, whereas when we get to 70 years old, almost 7% have an adrenal tumor.
 The good news is that over 95% of adrenal tumors are benign.

 Adrenal tumors that make too much hormone are called “functioning” or “endocrine-active” tumors.
 Aldosterone producing adrenocortical tumors cause primary hyperaldosteronism (also called Conn's Syndrome, whereas cortisol producing adrenocortical tumors cause primary hypercortisolism or Cushing's Syndrome.
 Catecholamine (epinephrine and adrenaline) producing adrenal tumors cause pheochromocytoma.
 Any functioning adrenal tumor should be removed by surgery (adrenalectomy).

 There are other less common adrenal tumors such as those that are sex-hormone-producing, adrenocortical cancer (ACC) and metastasis to the adrenal gland.
 We have hundreds of pages of information and nearly 1,000 photos and graphics to help you and your doctor understand every adrenal problem.
 Please use the navigation tools or the search field to locate anything you want to know about the adrenal glands.

 We operate on more people with adrenal tumors than anybody else in the world and we are happy to see you and take care of you if you have an adrenal tumor.
 Click Here if you want to learn about how to become our patient.